Category: 2_Free State / Vrystaat

 They also wore thick brown spectacle frames and tinted lenses.
 Safilo Elasta if you know frames.
 Tough.
 Heavy.
 Severe.

 The pinch-of-salt story was told how they walked into a car dealership in Joburg and asked to look at the cars.
-The salesman took one look and decided those velskoens were not going to press the accelerator in his Lambos; and so gave them short shrift.
-They asked to speak to the boss and bought matching Lamborghinis from him.
+The poncy salesman took one look and decided those velskoens were not going to press the accelerator in his Lambos; and so he gave them short shrift.
+They asked to speak to the boss and bought matching yellow Lamborghinis from him.
 Paid cash, of course.

 Apparently they had a large fleet of trucks shipping coal to power stations.
 Maybe even to Newcastle.
 And they flew a helicopter or two.
 ‘They’ said.
 Some people just go big!
 Or Gaan Groot!